Arpanderia/Health-Survey-Automation/README.md

 - **Location**: By default videos are saved in the `cypress/videos` directory.

 ###### Test Results Repository
-Maintained a separate repository for the detailed test results, which includes screenshots, videos and test reports.
+Maintain a separate repository for the detailed test results, which includes screenshots, videos and test reports.
 This helps in tracking and reviewing test outcomes over time.
 - **Test Results Repository:**
 Test Results Repo: https://github.com/Arpanderia/Arpanderia-Health-Survey-Automation-TestResults